GSA/digitalgov.gov/content/posts/2015-05-08-customer-experience-and-user-experience-professionals-a-match-made-in-heaven.md

 _How Can They Work Better Together?_

-  * {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-165-Business-people-collaborate-puzzle-Jrcasas-iStock-Thinkstock-460134765.jpg" alt="Two business people collaborate with puzzle pieces" %}Stop talking about CX vs. UX, and focus instead on **the work that needs to be done**.
+  * {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-165-Business-people-collaborate-puzzle-Jrcasas-iStock-Thinkstock-460134765.jpg" alt="Two business people collaborate with puzzle pieces" caption="" >}}Stop talking about CX vs. UX, and focus instead on **the work that needs to be done**.
   * Create a regular way for CX and UX to come together and align efforts.
 Start simple, with invitations to meetings or conference calls.
 Bigger efforts to consider later include a Customer Experience Council, and/or connecting CX and UX budgets.
   * File artifacts electronically in one place, such as data and research about customers.
 CX and UX professionals are both interested in customer feedback forms, web analytics, tweets, blog comments and email delivery stats.
   * Focus on more than digital.
 For example, CX professionals looking to improve [interactive voice response](https://www.WHATEVER/2015/04/30/digitalgovs-inaugural-podcast-how-ivr-supports-contact-centers/ "DigitalGov’s Inaugural Podcast: How IVR Supports Contact Centers") (IVR) at their [contact center](https://www.WHATEVER/communities/government-contact-center-council-g3c/ "Digital Gov material on the contact center community") can collaborate with UX professionals on problem framing, iterative design and testing, and measurement against the baseline.